raspberrypilearning/monster-mashup/en/step_5.md

 ```

 ### Getting things from lists
 You can get the item at any position on the list by using its index — the number that marks its position.
-Note tha the count of the position starts from 0 and not 1.
+Note that the count of the position starts from 0 and not 1.

 ```python
   my_list = ['cat', 'dog', 'rabbit']